aexyzk/dotfiles/README.md

-# dotfiles
+# Dotfile
-dotfiles i use for debian linux
+the dotfiles i use for debian linux

 ![preview](/example/desktop.png)